 - 1.53.
-If there is a college, the group supervisor should include the relevant aspects of the group supervisory plan in the college work plan (as set out in Guideline 12 of the Guidelines on the operational functioning of colleges of supervisors) for discussion and action within the college. - 1.54.
-Relating to the group Supervisory Review Process, the college work plan should include: - a) A description of the main risks being focused on as a result of the outcome of the group Risk Assessment Framework; - b) Descriptions and rationale of the activities the college will carry out based on the group supervisory plan; - c) The identification of the relevant entities within the group and their supervisory authorities that the group supervisor is likely to seek input from.
+If there is a college, the group supervisor should include the relevant aspects of the group supervisory plan in the college work plan (as set out in Guideline 12 of the Guidelines on operational functioning of colleges) for discussion and action within the college. - 1.54.
+Relating to the group supervisory review process, the college work plan should include: - a) a description of the main risks being focused on as a result of the outcome of the group risk assessment framework; - b) descriptions and rationale of the activities to be carried out within the college on the basis of the group supervisory plan; - c) the identification of the relevant entities within the insurance group and their supervisory authorities that the group supervisor is likely to seek input from.